 “Unlike other presidents, Donald Trump has failed to distance himself from his private business interests while serving our nation, and so he and his family are getting richer from Trump companies that receive money and benefits from foreign powers,” Swalwell said.

-Being a United States public official is lucrative enough without resorting to the kleptocratic tactics that the Orange Hate-Monkey (OHM) his appointees and his family have exhibited.
+Being a United States public official is lucrative enough without resorting to the kleptocratic tactics that Mr. Trump his appointees and his family have exhibited.
 The emoluments clause is in the Constitution for this reason, and the ban on all gifts should be applied to all public offices, not just the president and his administration.
-The OHM is violating the constitution, has been actively violating the oath he swore to protect and defend the Constitution since he swore it last January.
+Mr. Trump is violating the constitution, has been actively violating the oath he swore to protect and defend the Constitution since he swore it last January.
 Oaths don’t get any more broken the longer they stay broken.
 If we don’t respect the law, then the law ceases to have meaning.
 The Republican party has put lawlessness on display for all to see, while trumpeting their status as the “rule of law” party.
 They have made a mockery of the United States.
 It is time to take back our government from them.

 The previously unreported letter — describing a five-day stay in March that was enough to boost the hotel’s revenue for the entire quarter — shows how little is known about the business that the president’s company does with foreign officials.